Fahrenheit 9/11 controversies: Controversy over the film's content

-English-American journalist and literary critic Christopher Hitchens and Democratic politician Ed Koch contended that Fahrenheit 9/11 contains distortions and untruths and is propaganda.Koch, Edward.
-"Moore’s propaganda film cheapens debate, polarizes nation", World Tribune.
-June 28, 2004.
-Hitchens also compared Michael Moore to Leni Riefenstahl in his critique for Slate magazine, saying "Here we glimpse a possible fusion between the turgid routines of MoveOn.org and the filmic standards, if not exactly the filmic skills, of Sergei Eisenstein or Leni Riefenstahl."
+English-American journalist and literary critic Christopher Hitchens and Democratic politician Ed Koch contended that Fahrenheit 9/11 contains distortions and untruths and is propaganda.
+Hitchens also compared Michael Moore to Leni Riefenstahl in his critique for Slate magazine, saying, "Here we glimpse a possible fusion between the turgid routines of MoveOn.org and the filmic standards, if not exactly the filmic skills, of Sergei Eisenstein or Leni Riefenstahl."
 He later labeled Moore "a completely promiscuous opportunist [and] extremely callous person."

 Author and political commentator Peter Holding called Hitchens' analogy "hysterical, unfair and offensive," adding that "some of the criticism directed towards Moore's film displays the very same characteristics for which Moore's film has been criticised".
 Fellow Slate columnist and Iraq war critic David Edelstein, though generally supportive of the film, wrote Fahrenheit 9/11 "is an act of counterpropaganda that has a boorish, bullying force", but called it a "legitimate abuse of power."
 Prominent French intellectual Bernard-Henri Lévy agreed the war was "a bad idea", but was sympathetic to the neoconservative point of view and disagreed with what he perceived to be the film's "core" argument, that "we have no reason to be interfering" in the Middle East.
-Joe Scarborough alleged that Moore has ducked criticism and dodged interviews from both himself and Hitchens.
+Joe Scarborough alleged that Moore has ducked criticism and dodged interviews from both him and Hitchens.

-Moore has published both a list of facts and sources for Fahrenheit 9/11 and a document establishing agreements between the points made in his film and the findings of the 9/11 Commission (the independent, bipartisan panel directed by Congress and Bush to investigate the facts and circumstances surrounding the September 11 attacks).
+Moore has published both a list of facts and sources for Fahrenheit 9/11 and a document establishing agreements between the points made in his film and the findings of the 9/11 Commission, an independent, bipartisan panel charged by Congress and U.S. President George W. Bush with investigating the facts and circumstances surrounding the September 11 attacks.